Stay Ahead of Compliance with Monthly Citation Updates

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-Failure to Timely Report Abuse, Neglect, and Injuries of Unknown Origin
+Failure to Timely Report Allegations of Abuse, Neglect, and Injuries of Unknown Origin

 E